California DMV probing possible breach of credit card system

-LOS ANGELES The California Department of Motor Vehicles has opened an investigation into a possible security breach of its credit card processing services, a spokesman for the agency said.
+LOS ANGELES The California Department of Motor Vehicles is investigating a possible security breach of its credit card processing services, but its internal computer system does not appear to have been accessed, a spokesman said on Saturday.

+The disclosure by the Department of Motor Vehicles (DMV) in the nation's most populous state comes at a time of heightened concern about data breaches following revelations of a massive theft of payment card records from Target Corp.

-"The Department of Motor Vehicles has been alerted by law enforcement authorities to a potential security issue within its credit card processing services," Armando Botello, a spokesman for the agency, said in a statement.
+"The Department of Motor Vehicles has been alerted by law enforcement authorities to a potential security issue within its credit card processing services," spokesman Armando Botello said in a statement.

 He added that the agency has opened an investigation "out of an abundance of caution" along with federal and state law enforcement agencies.